apache/pdfbox-docs/content/2.0/faq.md

 <https://bugs.openjdk.java.net/browse/JDK-4212743>, and because of that, the edges are not looking smooth.
 Soft clipping could be achieved with [some extra steps](https://web.archive.org/web/20200814083145/https://community.oracle.com/blogs/campbell/2006/07/19/java-2d-trickery-soft-clipping), but these would cost additional time and memory space.
 You can have a higher quality by rendering at a higher dpi and then downscale the image.

+<a name="badraster"></a>

+### What to do with the IllegalArgumentException "Numbers of source Raster bands and source color space components do not match"?

+Sadly, this is a known bug in Java Imaging.
+Use the twelvemonkeys library as described in the [dependencies](dependencies.html) page.